Long tail keywords don’t have to be a mystery.

 Why are long tail keywords important?

-So a long tail keyword is more closely aligned to your particular product or service and is more focused on your speciality and your customers.
+So a long tail keyword is more closely aligned to your particular product or service and is more focused on your specialty and your customers.
 And it will be easier to rank higher in Google for the longer phrase.
 “Cat food” is very general and when I look on Google there are lots of big businesses selling that.
 When I search for “vegan cat food” the results are more appropriate to what I am looking for and I can see that I can compete successfully for a high ranking page on Google.

 How can you find long tail keywords?